anmol1905/image-to-videos/README.md

 # image-to-videos
 fluent-ffmpeg use cases and examples

+Note - Create two directories - img-to-video/images and img-to-video/videos
+Add the images of your choice to the images directory and update the name of the images in the files below

 1. ```node index.js```

 Takes images and its duration as input and generates mp4 video based on the duration provided